 What can I expect during a root canal?

-During a root canal, you can expect to be anesthetized and offered the choice of dental sedation.
+During a root canal, you can expect to be anesthetized.
 Once you are relaxed and numb, your dentist will drill a tiny hole into your tooth to reach the pulp chamber.
 Then, they will use a variety of specialized root canal files to remove the decayed tissue from the entire pulp chamber and root canals.
 Once all the decayed tissue has been removed, the empty chamber and root canals will be flushed with an antimicrobial solution to minimize the chances of future infection.

 After the infection has been removed, the next step is to restore the tooth.
 The first step to restoring the tooth is to fill the pulp chamber and root canals with a rubber-like material called gutta percha.
 In some cases, a small metal post may also be inserted into the tooth to provide additional stabilization.
 Then, composite resin is used to fill in the access hole.
 Finally, a temporary crown will be placed over the tooth to protect it until the permanent crown has been completed.
 In most cases, you will have to return once the tooth has healed to have your permanent crown placed.